SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/set up/configure-account/README.md

     3. In the **Plan** choose **tools**.
     4. Choose **Create**.

-11. Assign *SAP HANA Cloud Instance Administrator* role collection to the users.
+11. Assign *SAP HANA Cloud Administrator* role collection to the users.
 Refer Step 8 to do the same.